 Video Tipping is an awesome way to earn money by exploring social media communities and discovering great videos.

-If you watch lots of viral videos online and are able to spot an entertaining video from the original filmer, making you want to share it with family and friends then you should sign up and be a part of Video Tipping!
+Differently to video uploads, tipped video doesn’t need to belong to you.
+So, if you watch lots of viral videos online and are able to spot an entertaining video from the original filmer (person who filmed the clip), making you want to share it with family and friends, then you should sign up and be a part of Video Tipping!

 Please note, it is currently in trial and is subject to testing and changes.
 We will be asking you to participate in short surveys for feedback so we can make the product the best it can be!